Seagate has released a 3TB drive, but has not made a major areal density breakthrough as it uses five double-sided platters with 300GB per side.

 The Communications Workers Union (CWU) has agreed to a 3% pay rise which will be recommended for its members in a ballot in the next few weeks.

-The value of mergers and acquisitions in the tech sector continue to rise providing yet another indicator, along with increasing employment, that the market is in recovery.
-According to the latest M&A research for June from Regent it was a busy month in Europe in terms of buying and selling and
+The value of mergers and acquisitions in the tech sector continue to rise providing yet another indicator, along with increasing employment that the market is in recovery.

 Duncan Gray is to leave House of Fraser after nearly four years as the department store chain's head of IT.